 Chicago Housing Market Forecast

 According to experts, the Chicago real estate market trends are all looking positive and promising for 2019 and 2020.
 The Chicago homes for sale inventory is expected to continue going up, partially as a result of increased construction activity.
-Property prices will keep rising but at a reasonable rate, without turning affordability into an issue.
+Based on the Chicago real estate market forecast 2020, property prices will keep rising but at a reasonable rate, without turning affordability into an issue.
 The reasonable real estate prices are what distinguishes the Chicago housing market from others nationwide.
 All this means that the Wind City is turning into a buyer’s market.
-Consequently, the rest of 2019 and 2020 will be a good item to buy a Chicago investment property rent out.
+Consequently, the rest of 2019 and 2020 will be a good time to buy a Chicago investment property rent out.

 Additional Resources for Investors in the Chicago Rental Market